 It’s possible that your peach tree might be trying to go dormant.
 Peach trees will start to go dormant when it gets too cold, but you might be concerned if it isn’t the right time of the year for that.

-If you had an oddly cold night or two during the waning months of summer, then that could be enough to send the peach tree into early dormancy.
+If you had an oddly cold night or two during the waning months of summer, that could be enough to send it into early dormancy.
 When this is the case, it might not be anything to worry about too much.

 Some people have reported having good luck getting things back to normal with fertilizer, but others have said that it does nothing.
 It might depend on what is truly going on with your tree, and there are still other things to consider.